-Managing the ideation process, however, can be a challenge since there are likely hundreds, if not, thousands of ideas for product improvements and future product developments.
+Managing the Product Feedback process, however, can be a challenge since there are likely hundreds, if not, thousands of ideas for product improvements and future product developments.
 The challenge then becomes how to actually find the best ideas - it can be similar to trying to find a needle in a haystack if you don't have a process in place.Ideation is best defined as the process involved in generating ideas, including gathering information on ideas and collecting thoughts about those ideas.
 Ideation is used to make improvements to existing products or services, in addition to generating new ideas and concepts for future developments.

 Ability to generate ideas to improve products and services